eilandert/dockerized/apache-phpfpm/README.md

 eilandert/apache-phpfpm:7.4<BR>
 eilandert/apache-phpfpm:8.0<BR>

-eilandert/apache-phpfpm:latest defaults to 7.4 at this time until my wordpress environment is 8.0 ready.
+eilandert/apache-phpfpm:latest defaults to 7.4 at this time

 ##### TODO